 Actually not a cod at all, Lingcod is a greenling.
-It is high in chlorophyll, which is good for you and can also change the flesh to a greenish-blue that fades with cooking.
+It is high in chlorophyll, which is very good for you and can also change the flesh of the fish to a greenish-blue that fades with cooking.

-Wild Facts: Known as the wolf of the ocean due to its aggressive predatory behavior, Lingcod is also considered prehistoric.
+Wild Facts: Known as the wolf of the ocean due to its aggressive predatory behavior, Lingcod are also considered prehistoric.

 Great For: All methods of cooking making it a great beginner fish